 Scope of Section 114

 Section 114 deals with those cases wherein the actual crime is committed in the presence of an abettor.
 It is important to note that his mere presence will not make him liable for the offence.
-He must be sufficiently near to give assistance or he must participate in the alleged offence.
+He must be sufficiently near to assist or he must participate in the alleged offence.

 Scope of Section 115